Angelina Jolie: Bio And Career Highlights

 Who Is Angelina Jolie?

-Angelina Jolie is an American actress, filmmaker, and humanitarian, widely recognized for her intense on-screen presence and passionate advocacy.
-Her career has consistently blended blockbuster success with deeply personal projects.
+Angelina Jolie is an American actress, filmmaker, and humanitarian known for her intense on-screen presence and passionate advocacy.
+Her career consistently blends blockbuster success with deeply personal projects.

 She garnered widespread attention for her Oscar-winning portrayal in the 1999 drama Girl, Interrupted, captivating audiences with a powerful, uninhibited performance.
 This early role firmly established her as a formidable dramatic talent.